Sneezing in Pregnancy – Causes, Effects and Treatment

 - How Does Pregnancy Rhinitis Develop?

-- Is Sneezing Harmful during Pregnancy?
+- Is Sneezing Harmful During Pregnancy?

 - What Causes Sneezing in Pregnancy?

-- Why does Sneezing hurt during Pregnancy?
+- Why Does Sneezing Hurt During Pregnancy?

-- Urine Leakage due to Sneezing during Pregnancy
+- Urine Leakage Due to Sneezing During Pregnancy

-- How to Prevent Sneezing during Pregnancy?
+- How to Prevent Sneezing During Pregnancy?

-During pregnancy, everything becomes very sensitive including your nasal passage and your respiratory system.
-You could get allergic to things around you which when you were not pregnant probably did not matter much.
-The increase in the volume of blood can trigger swelling of the capillaries in your nose which results in the congested nasal passage.
-Moreover, the pregnancy hormones can cause more mucus production which can also aggravate a “cold-like” condition resulting in nasal congestion, sniffles, and continuous sneezing.
+During pregnancy, everything becomes very sensitive, including your nasal passage and your respiratory system.
+You could develop allergies towards the things that you were never allergic to.
+The increase in the volume of blood can trigger swelling of the capillaries in your nose and lead to congestion in the nasal passage.
+Moreover, the pregnancy hormones can cause more mucus production and can also aggravate a cold-like condition resulting in nasal congestion, sniffles, and continuous sneezing.

-Is Sneezing Harmful during Pregnancy?
+Is Sneezing Harmful During Pregnancy?